-This is the time to explain they have to wait a few more weeks until they have enough to buy the toy.
+This is the time to explain they have to wait a few more weeks until they've saved enough to buy the toy.
 And that no – they can’t dip into their saving or giving jars to make up the difference.

 You can also allow them to do chores around the house to earn additional money.
-This a great way to teach kids about money when they want extra.
+This a great way to teach kids about making money when they want extra.

 Kids don’t always like learning hard lessons, but they’re crucial for us as parents to teach.
 When they get older, this money lesson may help them resist impulse spending.

 It might be an overpriced piece of plastic that falls apart right as she takes it out of the box.
 Or it could be a Lego set she loses interest in as soon as she puts it together.

 Gradually, your kids will figure out certain purchases, such as buying movie tickets or going out to eat at a favorite fast food restaurant, make them happier than the toy they saw advertised on TV.

-These are financial lessons you can’t always teach – they have to be experienced.
-Which is why giving your kids the freedom to make bad buying decisions with small amounts of money, will help them make better decisions with more significant amounts as they get older.
+This is why giving your kids the freedom to make bad buying decisions with small amounts of money will help them make better decisions with more significant amounts as they get older.

-Show Them Giving Is Important
+Show Them that Giving Is Important

-The giving jar is a way to model kindness for our kids.
+The giving jar is a way to model kindness to our kids.
 As their giving jar fills, your kids can research charities they’d like to donate to.